 Alternative Dispute Resolution (ADR)

-Alternative Dispute Resolution (ADR) refers to a variety of methods used to resolve legal disputes without going to court.
+Alternative dispute resolution is a process for resolving conflicts outside of the traditional court system.
+It refers to a variety of methods used to resolve legal disputes without going to court.
 In Canada, ADR methods are becoming increasingly popular as they provide an opportunity for parties to resolve their disputes in a cost-effective, efficient, and less stressful manner.
-This article provides an overview of the ADR process in Canada, including the different types of ADR methods available, the benefits of ADR, and how to choose an ADR method that is right for your particular situation.

-Types of Alternative Dispute Resolution
+Family Lawyer Toronto: Types of Alternative Dispute Resolution

 Negotiation